101-Ways/serverless-workshop/react/README.md

 Note: Good time to commit.

+Another Note: if you have a port clash locally, you can set the `PORT` environment variable to another port.

 ## Connect to your service

 Lets add some logic to interact with our serverless api: